FAITHFUL-H3ART/special-christmas/README.md

 ꒰ ∘ Ａｂｏｕｔ ｍｅ !

 — Hello !
 My name is Sofia / Pia , my pronouns is she / they .
 I'm from the Philippines and my Birthday is June 13 .
 My hobbies are : Drawing , dancing , singing .
 I may be awkward at first but I'm pretty a cool person !
-I ALWAYS joke alot hah , i'm very approachable . ^_^
+I ALWAYS joke alot hah , i'm very approachable ^_^ .
+I'm fine with swearing , s3xual jokes , weird skins .
+Just please not TOO much !
+I might be uncomfortable :( ..

 ︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶︶